Sarah Hanson-Young: Political career

+Hanson-Young was elected as Manager of Greens Business following the 2025 Australian Federal Election.

 Defamation case

-In July 2018, Senator David Leyonhjelm suggested Hanson-Young should "stop shagging men", during a parliamentary debate on women's safety, in response to a parliamentary interjection by Hanson-Young which Leyonhjelm interpreted as her labelling "all men being rapists".
-Hanson-Young has described the idea of all men being rapists as "absurd".
+In July 2018, Liberal Democrats senator David Leyonhjelm suggested Hanson-Young should "stop shagging men", during a parliamentary debate on women's safety, in response to a parliamentary interjection by Hanson-Young which Leyonhjelm interpreted as her labelling "all men being rapists".
+Hanson-Young had described the idea of all men being rapists as "absurd".
 In response to Leyonhjelm's interjection, Hanson-Young called Leyonhjelm a "creep" before he told her to "fuck off".
 Hanson-Young called for Leyonhjelm to resign after Leyonhjelm refused to apologise and commenced crowd fundraising to pay for legal proceedings to sue him for defamation, claiming that any damages awarded would be donated to charity.

 On 14 August 2018, the Greens moved a motion in the Senate to censure Leyonhjelm for his remarks against Hanson-Young which passed 30–28.
-In the defamation court case, Derryn Hinch has given evidence that Hanson-Young had said "women would not need protection" (in the forms proposed by the bill) "if men stopped raping women", and that this did not mean all men raped women.
+In the defamation court case, Derryn Hinch gave evidence that Hanson-Young had said "women would not need protection" (in the forms proposed by the bill) "if men stopped raping women", and that this did not mean all men raped women.
 In 2019, Court Justice Richard White ruled in favour of Hanson-Young, awarding her $120,000 in damages.

 Published works

+Awards and recognition

+In 2021, Hanson-Young was selected as a Bloomberg New Economy Catalyst.
+As part of the program, she attended the annual New Economy Forum held in Singapore, and the Bloomberg New Economy Catalyst Retreat that same year.